craigwfox/craigwfoxcom/src/posts/2022-02-07-post-versions-of-craigwfoxcom.md

 ### The HTML

-The HTMl for both is pretty straightforward you have wrapper div and an iframe.
+The HTML for both is pretty straightforward you have wrapper div and an iframe.
 In bootstrap the iframe would need a class added to it while FitVids handled this.

 ```HTML
 <div class="wrapper">